laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    * If double-precision values are accepted, single-precision values MUST be accepted.

-   * NaNs, and thus NaN payloads, MUST be accepted.
+   * Infinites and NaNs, and thus NaN payloads, MUST be accepted and presented to the application (not necessarily in the platform number format, if that doesn't support those values).

 ## CDE